By Marcin Wojtyczka

 Navigation

-Assess your situation and make a plan on how you want to ride the storm.
+Assess your situation and make a plan for how you want to ride the storm.
 Can you afford to run 200 NM downwind?
 Are you on a lee shore?
 Are there any shallows?
-Two classic storm strategies are to try to keep away from land so you are not blown up on shore, and to sail away from the storm’s path - especially its “dangerous semicircle”.
+Will this area be prone to breaking waves?
+Two classic storm strategies are to try to keep away from land, so you are not blown up on shore, and to sail away from the storm’s path - especially its dangerous semicircle.
 If you are near a lee shore or shallows, you need to get away from it as fast as possible and work out a tactic that will keep you off until the sea state has calmed down.
 You should also try to get away from a high concentration of traffic and shipping lanes.

 Ports of refuge